mtaouk/Core-SNP-filter-methods/benchmarking/README.md

 Some notes:
 * I ran each test eight times, and the results below show the minimum time/RAM across all eight tests.
 * I initially tried running `goalign` with both 1 thread and 16 threads.
 However, once it became clear that 16-thread `goalign` was no faster than 1-thread `goalign`, I dropped those from subsequent replicates.
 That's why the 16-thread `goalign` commands are commented out.
-* I included md5sums in the results to make sure that all tools produce the same result.
+* I included md5sums in the results to make sure that all tools produce the same result (which they did except for `trimal` because of the `N` to `-` replacement, see above).
 I used [seqtk](https://github.com/lh3/seqtk) to make all sequences uppercase and single-line.
 * [GNU Time](https://www.gnu.org/software/time/) only gives timing down to 0.01 seconds.
 For small alignments in task #2, this precision was insufficient, resulting in times of 0.00 seconds (labelled as <10 ms in the plot below).